ncoghlan/curiousefficiency/site/posts/2015/07/asyncio_tcp_echo_server.md

 output messages, as this is *all* running in the interpreter's main thread, in a deterministic order.
-If the servers were running in their own threads, we wouldn't have that property (and reliably getting access to the port numbers the server components chose would also have been far more difficult).
+If the servers were running in their own threads, we wouldn't have that property (and reliably getting access to the port numbers the server components were assigned by the underlying operating system would also have been far more difficult).

 And to demonstrate both servers are up and running: